- Over a 1000 genes have been adopted by 400+ moderators

 The overall goal is to collect and provide the clinical consequences of novel variants in the human genome (gene mutations as well as genomic copy number variants).
 Each website is moderated by a dedicated team of professionals (clinicians and molecular biologists) and provides up to date (yet mostly unpublished) clinical information about one specific gene or copy number variant.
 HDG aims to fill the gap between first publication of several cases and consecutive publication of a large review paper.

 Professionals will find relevant information that helps with interpretation of variants and counselling of their patient and will have the opportunity to share clinical data.
-Patients, parents and care-givers will find useful information on the disease and have the opportunity to share their experience on submitting detailed clinical information through the website of our partner of GenIDA.
+Patients, parents and care-givers will find useful information on the disease.
 The platform can also be used by researchers to share functional or other data.

-Bert B.A. de Vries and Han G. Brunner (Nijmegen, The Netherlands), Evan Eichler (Seattle, US), Jozef Gecz (Adelaide, Australia).
+Bert B.A. de Vries and David A. Koolen (Nijmegen, The Netherlands), Evan Eichler (Seattle, US), Jozef Gecz (Adelaide, Australia).